North Kauai Acupuncture

 Typical Treatment Session:

-Each acupuncture session is approximately 60-75 minutes in length.
+Each acupuncture session is approximately 60 minutes in length.
 Assessment and diagnosis is done through a series of questions, and by checking your pulse and tongue.
 After assessment, the ideal treatment protocol will be addressed.
-The patient will rest for 30 minutes to allow the acupuncture to take effect.
+The patient will rest for 25-30 minutes to allow the acupuncture to take effect.

 Does It Hurt?

 Acupuncture is performed using hair-thin needles (the diameter of a cat's whisker), only 1/10 the thickness of hypodermic needles, so, treatments are relatively painless.
 The majority of people experience no pain upon the insertion of needles.
 A small population may feel a slight pricking sensation, or you may also experience a dull, achy or itchy sensation.
 Some people feel an increase in stimulation to a specific area.
 A relaxed, euphoric feeling commonly accompanies deep relaxation and sleep.
 Acupuncture triggers the release of brain neurotransmitters and natural opiates, so it is common to feel relaxed and sleepy.

 How To Prepare For Treatment: